 - a.
 Workshop practice a module comprising a period at the end of the first year of study during which students are trained in workshop practice.
 Students in electrical, electronic and computer engineering attend the Introduction to Laboratory Measurements and Computer Simulations' module. - b.
 Practical training specific periods of work at firms during which experience is gained in the practice of engineering.
 Students may deviate from this stipulation only with the permission of the Dean. - c.
 Excursions study excursions arranged for students to visit various engineering firms and installations in order to obtain insight into the industry.
 This training is compulsory.
 Details of the modules regarding these aspects of training are explained in the sections of this publication which deal with the curricula and syllabi of the various programmes.

-Additional regulations and information for the School for the Built Environment Selection a.
-All undergraduate programmes: A restricted number of students are admitted to all undergraduate programmes.
+Additional regulations and information for the School for the Built Environment Selection

 Selection takes place prior to admission to the following programmes in the School for the Built Environment: